 This is where the Taiwanese company has really delved into its box of creativity.
-Not only does the Flip Camera rotate around on its hinge mechanism - it's pretty quick, too, we're talking maybe a third of a second to get into position - its gear system means it can also be step controlled throughout its 180 degree rotation to any angle that you wish.
+Not only does the Flip Camera rotate around on its hinge mechanism - it's fairly quick, we're talking maybe a third of a second to get into position, but doesn't feel quite fast enough - its gear system means it can also be step controlled throughout its 180 degree rotation to any angle that you wish.

 Beyond that, Asus has also implemented a Motion Tracking mode which locks onto a subject and then physically moves the camera around in real-time to keep that subject in the frame as they also move.
-It works pretty well, too, although fast moving subjects are outside of its capabilities - something we'd love to see improved upon.
+It works pretty well, too, although fast-moving subjects are outside of its capabilities - something we'd like to see improved upon.

 Image quality and modes

-Asus has pushed into some additional modes to utilise that sensor's potential, with Night Mode being one such example.
+Asus has pushed into some additional modes, with Night Mode being one such example.
 This functions much like Huawei's equivalent mode of the same name, capturing multiple frames at different exposure levels and combining them for a well-exposed shot even in the dead of night.
-We shot a couple of frames inside Asus HQ's sports hall - which was closed at the time with very little light - and the mode works well, even handheld, although we could see colour noise and artefacts in the lighter areas that aren't present in our cited Huawei P30 Pro competitor (we had both phones side-by-side to see how they coped).
+Having shot a number of frames at Copenhagen Airport train station, however, it's clear to see this mode doesn't work nearly as well as the Huawei P30 Pro equivalent; the Asus' results are just too mushy and lacking in colour vibrancy.

-Furthermore Night Mode is no Google Night Sight, i.e. the Zenfone 6 can't shoot in very low light and magic exposure and colour detail out of nowhere like its Google competitor.
-Fortunately the Zenfone 6's fast aperture means shooting in dim conditions is no bother and the autofocus is decent - another benefit of that Sony sensor with on-sensor phase-detection autofocus pixels - thanks to a laser AF module also present on the camera.
+Furthermore this Night Mode is no Google Night Sight, i.e. the Zenfone 6 can't shoot in very low-light conditions and magic exposure and colour detail out of nowhere like its Google competitor.
+Fortunately the Zenfone 6's fast aperture means shooting in dim conditions is little bother and the autofocus is decent enough - another benefit of that Sony sensor with on-sensor phase-detection autofocus pixels.

 Flagship hardware and software